Bad bank: Mellon Bank (1988)

 The first bank to use the bad bank strategy was Mellon Bank, which created a bad bank entity in 1988 to hold $1.4 billion of bad loans.
 Initially, the Federal Reserve was reluctant to issue a charter to the new bank, Grant Street National Bank (in liquidation), but Mellon's CEO, Frank Cahouet, persisted and the regulators eventually agreed.

 A dumping ground for non-performing energy and real estate loans, Grant Street was spun off with its own five-member board of directors and about $130 million in Mellon capital; it was named for a main street in Pittsburgh which was home to Mellon Financial headquarters.
 It took no public deposits.
 Mellon shareholders were issued shares in both the good and bad banks on a one-for-one basis, as a dividend.
 After the Grant Street National Bank had fulfilled its purpose, issuing preferred shares and equity purchase contracts to finance the purchase of $1 billion in Mellon's bad loans at 57% of face value, then collecting what it could on the individual loans, it was liquidated and its employees quietly returned to Mellon Bank.
 Securities collateralized by the bank's assets were structured and sold by Drexel Burnham Lambert.
-The securities were divided into two tranches: Senior, which received investment grade rating, and Junior which were high yield securities.
+The securities were divided into two tranches: Senior, which received an investment grade rating, and Junior which were high yield securities.
 Internally at Drexel they were nicknamed CLOWNS which stood for "Collateralized Loan Obligations Worth Nothing Securities".
 All bonds were paid off at full.

 Grant Street's early investors made handsome profits; the bank was dissolved in 1995 after repaying all bondholders and meeting its objectives.